Crime in Nice

 Located on the South East coast of France, Nice is the second largest French city along the Mediterranean coast.
 Around 4 million people visit the city every year, as a result, Nice has the 3rd busiest airport and the 2nd largest hotel capacity in the country.

 Although Nice is deemed a relatively safe place, during the hours of darkness certain areas can become more prone to criminal activity.
 The overall picture for crime in Nice isn’t too flattering, with around 33,000 crimes reported every year.
 There are many transient people/Roma gypsies inhabiting the area, whole families living in vans around Nice.
 This is a growing problem here.

 Nice is also infamous for another kind of street robbery known as the Vol a la Portere, or the Car Door Grab.
 This usually occurs at traffic lights or in a car park and involves the victim’s car door being forcibly opened and having their valuables snatched.
 Tourists in rental cars are often the target of this type of crime.
-On one occasion even the local Mayor had an attempted vol a la portere when he was parked on the promenade!
+On one occasion even the local Mayor had an attempted ‘vol a la portere’ when he was parked on the promenade!

-Towards the end of an evening railway stations can become a criminal hotspot; in particular the West side of the city (Nice – Cannes – Marseille) known for its bad reputation, many of the stations are un-manned and often empty after around 10pm therefore anyone travelling alone would be highly vulnerable.
+Towards the end of an evening, railway stations can become a criminal hotspot; in particular the West side of the city (Nice – Cannes – Marseille) known for its bad reputation, many of the stations are un-manned and often empty after around 10pm therefore anyone travelling alone would be highly vulnerable.

 Here is a detailed crime analysis, broken down by city: